celer-pkg/celer/docs/en-US/advance_generate_cmake_config.md

 # How to automatically generate cmake config files

 &emsp;&emsp;We all know that many third-party libraries do not use cmake to build, and after installation, they will not generate cmake config files.
 This makes it not easy let cmake find them.
-Although we can use `pkg-config` to find them, it can only be used on Linux.
+Although we can use `pkg-config` to find them, it's not easy to use in windows.
 Now, Celer can generate cmake config files for them, so they can be used on any platform.

 **1. How to generate cmake config files for single target**

 For example, x264, you should create a **cmake_config.toml** file in the version directory of the port.

 ```
-└── x264
+x264
 └── stable
     ├── cmake_config.toml
     └── port.toml
 ```

 The content of this file is as follows, we can define different filenames for different platforms.